-So we went to a little pre- christmas soiree last night.
+So we went to a little pre- Christmas soiree last night.
 Jollying ourselves up on a rainy winter evening to dash through the night to Diane’s house where mulled wine, home-made flapjacks (the best in the world Di!) and a lady who wanted to sell us pampery bits of this and that, awaited.
-We smothered ourseves in body scrub, ate too much chocolate, watched an eye make up demonstration, had a cup of tea, giggled a lot and then in the manner of all nights out undertaken by daring Mommies found the fun over before it began…

 Julie was summoned home by a distraught husband thoroughly up the wall with a three year old, a six week old baby, and a stomach upset.
 So off we trooped.
 Julie back to bedlam and me to the bundle of joy that is Mark, who had at long last accepted that babysitting his son in the evening could indeed be considered part of his parental duties.

-I shoeed him out and poured a glass of wine.
-I discovered my favorite silly song (I have the very very worst taste in music!) on Mtv and had a little dance.
+I shoeed him out and poured a glass of wine and then I had a little dance.
 Partying all by myself like it was 1999 or something.
 And then I went to bed, certain that having that much fun would guarantee trouble this morning.
 And oh how right how I was.

 This you see is what happens, when girls just try to have fun…

 P.S: I think you should know that as I type this, I am , under duress from Finley, wearing a Darth Vadar mask.